-As a leading distributor of classic, silent cinema working with leading archives from around the world, including the UCLA Film & Television Archive, Academy Film Archive, Netherlands Filmmuseum, and the Cineteca di Bologna, Flicker Alley has produced and published some of the most acclaimed and definitive restorations of important silents and classics, and film about film.
+As a leading distributor of classic and silent film, we work with leading archives from around the world, including the UCLA Film & Television Archive, Academy Film Archive, Netherlands Filmmuseum, and the Cineteca di Bologna.
+Over the last decade, Flicker Alley has produced and published some of the most acclaimed and definitive restorations of rare and important silent film works.

-Instructors will now be able to make films like Georges Melies’ A Trip to the Moon, Chaplin’s seminal Keystone and Mutual comedies, Abel Gance’s anti-war masterpiece J’Accuse, Douglass Fairbank’s “Modern Everyman” comedies (such as Wild and Woolly), and dozens of others seminal films available to their students whenever they need to see them.
+Instructors will now be able to make classic silent films like Georges Melies’ A Trip to the Moon, Charlie Chaplin’s seminal Keystone and Mutual comedies, Abel Gance’s anti-war masterpiece J’Accuse, Douglas Fairbanks‘ “Modern Everyman” comedies (such as Wild and Woolly), and dozens of others seminal films available to their students whenever they need to see them.

 For more information, please contact:

 North American institutional sales include physical blu-ray and/or DVD copies of silent films with Public Performance Rights (PPR) in a classroom setting for non-profit institutions.
 Films purchased without Public Performance Rights are restricted for individual viewing or face-to-face teaching in the classroom only.